vanessaaleung/data-science-notes/machine-learning/clustering/README.md

     - Solution: run dimensionality reduction (e.g. PCA) before clustering

 ### 3 Steps
 1. Choose initial centroids
+  - random data points, highly volatile
+  -
 2. Looping between:
     1. Assigns each sample to its nearest centroid
     2. Creates new centroids by taking the mean value of all samples in each previous centroid until difference between the old and new centroids is less than a threshold

+- Average complexitiy: O(k n T), n: number of samples, T: number of iterations

+### MiniBatchMeans
+_Incremental updates of centers positions using mini-batches_